philip-h/personal/content/projects/vue-recipes.md

 +++
-title = 'Vue Recipes'
+title = 'VueRecipes'
 weight = 30
 [params]
-  technologies = 'VueJS + Express + KnexJS '
+  technologies = 'VueJS & Express & KnexJS '
   url = ''
 +++

-VueRecipes is a client + server recipes app that allows users to sign up, view recipes created by other users, favourite recipes, and of course, create your own.
-All the data is stored efficiently in a Postgres Database satisfying 3NF normalization.
+VueRecipes is a client/server recipes app that allows users to sign up, view recipes created by other users, favourite recipes, and of course, create their own.
+All the data is stored efficiently in a Postgres database satisfying 3NF normalization.